-Catherine has completed a memoir of coal country, a poetry collection, and food memoir of stories, recipes, and songs she has crafted.
+Catherine has completed a memoir of coal country, Black Diamonds, Blue Flames: A Childhood Colored by Coal which was longlisted for the Graywolf Nonfiction Prize.
+She has also completed a poetry collection, and food memoir of stories, recipes, and songs she has crafted.

 I was born in the largest coal mining valley in the world at the time of its collapse in the 1950s.
 Drawn by the writings of Aldo Leopold, the landscape of Laura Ingalls Wilder's Little House in the Big Woods and the birthplace of the Environmental Movement, I eventually moved to Wisconsin for my education.

 With her family, Catherine raises her food on a sustainable organic farm in Wisconsin's Driftless Area.
 Her home is located on a trout stream, one branch of the giant water tree called the Mississippi River.